Skip to main content

 win-acme%PROGRAMDATA%\simple-acme-

-The agent will cache results from each certificate manager and periodically refresh results, so changes to renewals etc will take a few minutes to show up in the hub UI.
+The Agent caches results and refreshes them periodically, so changes can take a few minutes to appear in the Hub UI.

 TaskCommand